Concordium/concordium-dapp-examples/sponsoredTransactions/backend/README.md

 ## Building

-The project is a pure Rust project, and can be build by running
+The project is a pure Rust project, and can be built by running

 ```shell
 cargo build --release